Depression vs. Blues: Know the Difference

 Difficulty focusing, remembering things, or making decisions

-Recurrent thoughts about hurting yourself, death, or suicide
+Recurring thoughts of hurting yourself, death, or suicide

 These symptoms vary from person to person.
 They can be mild, moderate, or severe:

 Getting screened for depression is an easy way to spot the signs of a serious illness.
 If you think you might suffer from depression, use the anonymous online Depression Screening tool.
-The results are not recorded anywhere.
-Share what you learn with your health care team.
+The results are not recorded.
+You can choose to share what you learn with your health care team.
 Mental health professionals can best decide your next steps.

 Training courses to help

 Depression is not a personal weakness and sometimes requires help.
-If you struggle to overcome depression on your own, these training course can support you through your day-to-day life.
+If you struggle to overcome depression on your own, these training courses can support you.

 Moving Forward: This course teaches problem-solving skills to help you better handle life's challenges.